 As you can see the Lobby had plenty of elegantly arranged seating and was also home to the Business Center, The Bar and the Lanai Restaurant/Breakfast Room.
 The Lobby also had fresh Kona coffee available at no charge and a large jar of ice water with fruit slices.
-Each day they also made a ginger spritzer that was available for guests to enjoy.
+Each day they also offered a tasty ginger spritzer for guests to enjoy.
 Some really nice perks.

 We took the first elevator up to Level 20 which was as high as it went.
 Then we followed the sign around a corner to ride another elevator that went to floors 21-23.
-Our room was located on the 21st floor.
-As we stepped off the elevator, there was a suite door immediately to our right that contained the doors to our room and the room next door.
-This was fancy indeed.
+Our room was located on the 21st floor and as we stepped off the elevator, there was an entry to the suite immediately to our right that contained the doors to our room and the room next door.
+I was impressed.

-Once inside the room, we could see how lovely and modern it was.
+Once inside, we could see how lovely and modern it was.
 The room was very spacious and everything seemed brand new.
 Of course, there were our 2 Queen Beds (Last room available with points), a nice dresser with 2 closets attached and a very useful entry table.
-I ended up storing our bags by lining them up neatly under the table.
-Since it was near the door, it was also a great place to keep our grab and go items.
+Since the table was near the entry door, it was a great place to keep our grab and go items.
 One of the closets had hangers, an iron and an ironing board while the other side contained a mini fridge, the coffee station, a room safe, plus a few extra drawers.

-As I made my way over to the bed, there was a very large window with a blind over it to my left.
-When you opened the blind, you could see all the way through the bathroom.
-The farthest part of the bathroom was a toilet area.
-Not just any toilet, this one had an electric heated seat and wall mounted bidet controls with several options depicted for you to choose from.
+As I made my way over to the bed, there was a very large window to my left with a blind over it.
+When I opened the blind, I could see all the way through the bathroom.
+The farthest part of the bathroom was a separate toilet area.
+Not just any toilet, this one had an electric heated seat and wall mounted bidet controls with several options for you to choose from.
 Oh my.
 Right in the middle of the bathroom was a large vanity area with plenty of space for the 2 of us to spread out all of our sundries.
 Last was the huge glass and tile shower stall with a deep soaker tub and 2 rain shower heads.
 I absolutely adored this bathroom!

 The Hyatt Bath Amenities were very nice.
 The hair and body wash items all had a creamy texture and a lovely light coconut fragrance.
-The bar of facial soap had chunks of coconut for exfoliating blended into the creamy coconut scented cake.
-These were my favorite bath amenities from any hotels this year.
+The bar of facial soap actually had chunks of coconut for exfoliating blended into the creamy coconut scented cake.
+These were my favorite bath amenities from the hotels we visited this year.

 I quickly unpacked, which is something I must do right away whenever staying in a hotel.
 Yes, I have some OCD issues….So what.
 There were plenty of drawers for everything to easily fit into and lots of space for Mark to hang all of his Aloha shirts in the closet.

 We were still wound up so we headed out to find a cocktail and a bite to eat before bed.
-Since the hotel bar and restaurant were already closed, Tiare at the desk gave us a few options of places to go.
-She was super helpful and informative and we went to several places she suggested…all were perfect.
+Since the hotel bar and restaurant were already closed, Tiare at the desk gave us a few nearby options of places to go.
+She was super helpful and informative.
+During our stay, we visited several places she suggested…all were perfect.
 She gets many gold stars!

 When we returned, we climbed into our super comfy beds (when you are really tired, 2 beds is sometimes nice) with fluffy white covers and plenty of pillows that were just the right firmness.
 The next morning we woke up rested and ready to go.
 Since we arrived at night, we had not yet seen our view.
 When I pulled open the drapes, I could see the sunrise on the ocean along with a faint rainbow.
 I knew this was going to be a great vacation.

-As we got around and the sun continued to climb high into the sky, we could see surfers, boats and kiteboards on the ocean.
-Although we were not staying in an oceanfront property, the view was pretty good (especially from the Penthouse level).
+As we got around and the sun continued to climb high into the sky, we could also see surfers, boats and kiteboards on the ocean.
+Although we were not staying in an oceanfront property, the view was pretty good (especially from one of the Penthouse levels).

 After having some brunch around the corner and checking out the local area, we came back to the hotel for a boogie board, 2 beach chairs and some beach towels.
 You could also get beach umbrellas, but we had enough to carry for the little hike we had ahead of us to the beach.
 The beach chairs were nicely fitted with straps so that you could wear them like you would a back pack.
 Clever!
 All of these items are included in the $39 per night Resort Fee that the hotel charges.

 The Resort Fee also included a pair of reusable water bottles that were waiting for us in our room when we checked in.
-We used them during the whole vacation refilling from various hydration stations at both hotels and at places we visited.
-It was still pretty warm (85-91) even in mid October, so the water bottles were much appreciated.
+We used the bottles during the whole vacation refilling from various hydration stations at both hotels and at places we visited.
+It was pretty warm (85-91) even in mid October, so the water bottles were much appreciated.

 As evening neared, we decide to relax at the hotel’s rooftop splash pool and hot tub.
-This was my first experience with this type of pool which is not very deep and mostly just for lounging.
+This was my first experience with this type of shallow pool which is mostly just for lounging.
 I really enjoyed it.
-Although the hot tub didn’t seem to be very hot and there wasn’t much action from the jets, but the pool was just fine for me on a balmy Hawaiian evening.
 Near the area where the pool towels were located, were 2 giant pump dispensers.
 One contained Sunscreen and the other one was After Sun Lotion.
 It was really handy for people to use them right at the pool.

-While hanging out at the pool, we cashed in our drink coupons for Lanai Tai’s which are a variation of a Mai Tai.
+While relaxing at the pool, we cashed in our drink coupons for Lanai Tai’s which are a variation of a Mai Tai.
 I actually liked it better than the typical Mai Tai, which I find to be a bit too sweet for me.
 I wish I could remember what was in it, but it was green with some creamy stuff on top and was pretty delish.
-It doesn’t get much more chill than sipping a cocktail at the rooftop pool as the breeze blows lightly with the sound of waves crashing softly around you.
+It doesn’t get much more chill than sipping a cocktail at the rooftop pool in the soft breeze with the sound of waves crashing softly around you.
 I think I found my happy place.

 On Sunday afternoon, we decided that we wanted to plan some structured activities for Monday.
-I paid a visit to the Concierge and reviewed the list of things that he had to offer.
-Since we didn’t have a car, I purchased a $46 pp Tour to Pearl Harbor via bus which also included a Honolulu city highlights tour.
+I paid a visit to the Concierge Desk and reviewed the list of activities that he had to offer.
+I purchased a $46 pp Tour to Pearl Harbor via bus which also included a Honolulu city highlights tour.
 I also took advantage of a special being offered for a Sunset Catamaran Cruise at $55 pp for later that evening.
 We were very pleased with both of the activities.
 It was nice to be able to schedule them at the last minute right from the hotel and at fairly decent prices.

-We took advantage of the Hotel Breakfast Buffet the Lanai Restaurant that day to fuel up for our adventures.
+To save time that day, we took advantage of the Hotel Breakfast Buffet at the Lanai Restaurant to fuel up before our adventures.
 Hawaii has a lot of Japanese Tourists.
 So the breakfast buffet included miso soup and fried rice along with fresh fruit and juices, potatoes, scrambled eggs, Portugese sausage and a selection of cereals.
 I rather enjoyed both the fried rice and miso soup for breakfast.
 The food was very good when comparing to the breakfast quality of other hotels.
 That is one thing that I really appreciate about Hyatt hotels in general, they traditionally provide a really nice breakfast.